 Hillary, both during Clinton’s first presidential campaign and during her time in the White House, earned the ire of conservatives for her outspokenness and her involvement in public policy.
 Refusing to, in her words, “stay home and bake cookies,” Hillary devoted much of her time to lobbying for universal healthcare.
 When Clinton’s affair surfaced, many expected Hillary to leave him; she did not and instead spoke out against what she called a “right wing conspiracy” to unseat her husband.
 As Clinton’s tenure in the White House came to an end, Hillary set her sights on her own political career.

 In 2001, the couple moved to Chappaqua, New York, a suburb of New York City.
 While Bill Clinton embarked on a new career of consulting for humanitarian and public policy groups, Hillary ran for and won a seat in the United States Senate.
 In the run-up to the 2008 presidential election she made a bid for the Democratic nomination but was defeated by Barack Obama.
 In 2009, President Obama appointed her secretary of state.
-She ran again for president in 2016 but was defeated by Donald Trump.
+She ran again for president in 2016 but was defeated in the Electoral College by Donald Trump.